Espresso coffee machines

 Ask whether there's a demonstration model of the machine you’re interested in so you can try before you buy, and look for these features:

-- Size – consider a smaller machine if you have a small kitchen or limited bench space.
-But if you often make several coffees back-to-back, you might need a larger machine with a bigger water tank that won’t need refilling so often.
-Make sure you can easily check the water level.
+Size: Compact machines leave you with more bench space but, if you often make several coffees back-to-back, you might need a larger machine with a water tank that won’t need refilling so often.

-- Variable strength settings (automatic machines) – so you can adjust the intensity of the brew to your taste.
+Adjustable strength setting: If you buy an automatic machine, choose one with an adjustable strength setting so you can tweak the intensity of the brew to your taste.

-- Solid metal tamper – to pack the coffee down evenly so it extracts properly.
+Tamper: Choose a machine with a separate, solid metal tamper to pack the coffee down evenly so it extracts evenly.
 Plastic tampers and those fixed to a machine typically do a poor job.

-- Cup warmer – to prevent a tepid brew and preserve its flavour and the milk’s froth.
+Cup warmer: Using a machine’s cup warmer is the easiest way to prevent a tepid brew and preserve its flavour and the milk’s froth.
+If the machine doesn’t have one, you’ll have to pre-heat your cup separately.

-- Automatic cleaning programme – to reduce cleaning work.
-If the machine must be cleaned manually, check that the parts can be removed easily and are dishwasher safe.
+Cleaning programme: Ideally, any machine you buy will have an automatic cleaning programme.
+If the machine has to be cleaned manually, check that the parts can be removed easily and are dishwasher safe.

-- Exterior – a seamless design is easier to clean.
+Exterior: A seamless exterior is easiest to clean.
 But note that stainless steel and matte finishes can make fingerprints and grime stand out.

 See our espresso machines test results to find a machine with the features you want.